 If possible have a unique id for each record in your spreadsheet.
 This will allow you to use this value to build the relationship between the Accounts and Contacts.
 The reason behind this is if you have any duplicate contacts or accounts within your spreadsheet the import will fail on these records.

-You may also choose to download template from the Data import.
+You may also choose to download a template from the Data import.
 This will help you with mapping process.

 Step 2: Once you are ready to give your files a try, add them to a zip file.